-This bill proposes several amendments to existing laws regarding subdivision regulations and the appeals process for building codes and fire codes.
-Notably, it extends the exemption period for subdivision plats from five years to seven years and increases the preliminary development period from two years to three years.
+This bill amends existing laws regarding subdivision regulations and the appeals process for building and fire codes.
+It extends the exemption period for subdivision plats from five years to seven years and increases the preliminary development period from two years to three years.
 The bill also modifies the jurisdiction of the local building code board of appeals, limiting it to decisions made under local amendments to the state building and fire codes.
 Additionally, it allows appeals of decisions made by the building code review board regarding the fire marshal and local building code board of appeals to be taken to superior court or the housing appeals board.

 Statutes affected: